dannsam/xenko-docs/manual/graphics/effects-and-shaders/shading-language/composition.md

 };
 ```

-This behavior is useful when you want to repeat a simple function but with different parameters (like adding color on top of another).
+This behavior is useful when you want to repeat a simple function but with different parameters (eg adding color on top of another).